top of page

-The Swartigill Burn, the Black Hole Burn in old Norse has a story to tell.
+The Swartigill Burn, the Black Hole Burn in old Norse, has a story to tell.
 Like all good stories the burn has a beginning, a middle and an end.
 Let's start at the middle, a wide flat floodplain contained between two high banks.
 On the north side the burn runs along the edge of the floodplain, below a medieval farmstead.
-It was not always so, and probably took a route on the opposite side, which also has along abandoned farmstead.
+It was not always so, and probably took a route on the opposite side of the floodplain, which also has along abandoned farmstead.

 Where we started